octue/es-flow/README.md

 ___
 ## Third party dependencies

+ We're not yet committed to any of these, but searching for the best libraries:

 [**Armadillo**](http://arma.sourceforge.net) provides an extensive linear algebra library with a MATLAB-like API.

 [**Eigen**](http://eigen.tuxfamily.org/) provides a linear algebra library.
 It isn't as consistent with MATLAB's API as armadillo, but is used extensively in the ceres examples so could be easier for later stage development.